Conflict prevention

 • Another person has event locks on that route (provided that the lock transfer conditions aren't met).

-• No one has a lock on that event layer for the route on which the event is located in any database version (provided that the lock transfer conditions aren't met).
+• No one has a lock on that event layer for the route on which the event is located in any version (provided that the lock transfer conditions aren't met).

-• The same person already has an event lock in the same database version in which they are currently working (for the route on which the event is located).
+• The same person already has an event lock in the same version in which they are currently working (for the route on which the event is located).

 • The same person already has a route lock (for the route on which the event is located) in the same version.

-• Reconciliation with default is necessary.
+• Reconciliation with the default version has not been done.

 • Geodatabase conflicts exist in the current version.